Iscaraca/Iscaraca.github.io/README.md

-# A static angularjs based blog application.
+# A static angularjs based blog application for my personal page